Bold Predictions for Top College Football Freshmen in 2018

 Bold Prediction: Leads Big 12 in interceptions

 Saying that Caden Sterns will lead Texas in interceptions as a freshman isn't that bold of a prediction.
 The Longhorns do have Kris Boyd coming back, but they lost star defensive back DeShon Elliott.
-The 2018 sixth-round pick intercepted six passes last season, and his departure means there is no one left on the roster with more than three career interceptions at the FBS level.
+The Ravens' 2018 sixth-round pick intercepted six passes last season, and his departure means there is no one left on the roster with more than three career interceptions at the FBS level.

-Meanwhile, Sterns had four interceptions in each of his final two seasons in high school and also made 32 receptions for 517 yards and seven touchdowns on offense, per MaxPreps.
+Meanwhile, Sterns had four interceptions in each of his final two high school seasons in Texas and also made 32 receptions for 517 yards and seven touchdowns on offense, per MaxPreps.
 Provided he gets a fair amount of playing time, it's hardly a stretch to think he should get a couple of picks.

 To lead the conference in interceptions, though, would likely require at least five, possibly more.